OpenPrograms/gamax92-Programs/README.md

 Searches for all tape drives and mounts them with tapefs.

-#### fat16.lua
+#### msdos.lua

-Provides a filesystem proxy for fat16 formatted files.
+Provides a filesystem proxy for FAT formatted files.
 Install in /lib

 #### fattest.lua

-Dump fat information provided by the fat16 proxy.
+Dump fat information provided by the msdos proxy.